Scirra/Construct-bugs/README.md

 The bug submission page is pre-filled with a template. **We need all this information to help you.** Do not delete it.
 Please provide as much of the requested information as you can, including the system details or crash report information with every report.

+## Only mention one problem per issue

+Please only describe one problem in each issue you create.
+It's very confusing to have two separate descriptions at once and usually means you skipped some important information for one of them.
+Additionally we have useful tools to assign and track issues, but these are only effective if an issue refers to a single problem.

 ## A minimal project demonstrating the issue is required

 Wherever possible, please include a **minimal project** demonstrating the issue.
 It is very common that the developers cannot reproduce a problem from the description alone.
 Including a minimal project makes it **much more likely the bug can be fixed**.
 You should **always** include a minimal project, even if the bug seems really simple, or you are an experienced user, because it **always helps**.